ehlesp/smallab-k8s-pve-guide/G013 - Host hardening 07 ~ Mitigating CPU vulnerabilities.md

   Upgrading: 0, Installing: 0, Removing: 0, Not Upgrading: 3
 ~~~

-The apt command warned me that the package was already installed in the system and in its newest version.
+The `apt` command warns that the package is already installed in the system and in its newest version.
 Therefore, you can expect your Proxmox VE setup to have the correct microcode package already applied.
 If not, first ensure that your `/etc/apt/sources.list.d/debian.sources` file looks like the one shown before, then do the following:

 1. Make apt update its references, then install the correct microcode package for your system: